some0necoding/pwman/README.md

 <!-- links and badges here -->

 # TODO
- - configure.sh: check that X11 is running
- - pwman-init.c: create password store directory, choose gpg key and put everything in a config file.
+ - pwman-init.c: check that X11 is running, create password store directory, choose gpg key and put everything in a config file.
 The config file should be placed under $HOME/.config or $HOME/.{appname} if the former does not exist.

  All of the above can be condesed into pwman.c